Danshen (Salvia miltiorrhiza)

 Antiplatelet effects via thromboxane reduction

 Tanshinones inhibit platelet aggregation by reducing thromboxane A2 production and modulating COX-1 pathway.
 Mechanism comparable to aspirin but typically weaker.
-Clinically important for both traditional 'blood-moving' indication AND for warfarin interaction concerns.
+Clinically important for both traditional 'blood-moving' indication and for warfarin interaction concerns.

 4